-One initial problem I had with this vodka was that it had a French name while saying GENUINE RUSSIAN VODKA on the label and also claiming to be FROM AZERBAIJAN.
-I figured this could only mean that it had been produced in Azerbaijan according to Russian production standards, and that the name was kind of random.
+One initial problem I had with this vodka was that it had a French name (even with a little accent on the É) while saying GENUINE RUSSIAN VODKA on the label and also claiming to be FROM AZERBAIJAN.
+I figured this probably meant that it had been produced in Azerbaijan according to Russian production standards, and that the name was just random.

-The price I paid was 5 manat for 0,5L, which put it somewhere at the unbelievable 4€/700ml mark.
+I paid 5 Manat for this half-liter bottle of Napoléon, which put it somewhere at the unbelievable 4€/700ml mark.
 Apparently Caucasian vodka prices were down there with Central Asian ones.
 A 10/10.

 The bottle design didn’t do anything for me.
 It looked cheap.
-The usage of Napoléon’s name and image seemed random.
-Also, it was hard to open the bottle, and it had a cork-like cap that was difficult to reseal.
-The pouring sound was good, though, so I’m going to give it a 4/10.
+The branding seemed random.
+Also, it was a bit hard to open the bottle, and it had a cork-like cap that was difficult to reseal.
+The pouring sound was good, though.

-I’m still not sure about the taste.
-The smell had something slightly sweet to it (promising good things) but the vodka burned the mouth, and it burned the throat.
-I’ll give it a 5/10.
+I’m still not sure what I think about the taste.
+The smell had something slightly sweet to it, promising good things.
+But then the vodka burned in my mouth and all the way down my throat.

-The aftertaste was better, though.
+The aftertaste was a bit better, though.
 It was almost flowery.
-A 7 leaning towards an 8.

-Overall, Napoléon vodka should thoroughly redo the whole bottle design and work on the fieriness of the initial taste.
-It could be an solid vodka.
-This way it’s a meh 6.5.
+Overall, I think whoever produces this Napoléon vodka should thoroughly redesign the bottle and work on lowering the fieriness of the initial taste.
+It could be a solid vodka.